The Validated Synthetic Data Principle

 - Legal risk — In regulated industries, showing compliance scores without methodology can be classified as misleading representation.

-The Validated Mock Data Principle
+The Validated Synthetic Data Principle

-What validated mock data looks like:
+What validated synthetic data looks like:

 // EU ETS benchmark — Commission Implementing Regulation 2021/447